- Understanding the Impact of Digital Twins in Healthcare

 6. Imperial College London’s Digital Twin for Advanced Surgical Planning

-Imperial College London has pioneered using digital twins for complex surgeries, including brain and orthopedic procedures.
-By generating patient-specific 3D models, surgeons can simulate procedures in a virtual environment before operating on real patients.
+Imperial College London has been the first to apply the use of digital twins in complex surgeries, such as brain and orthopedic surgeries.
+Using the 3D models of the patients, the surgeons will be able to simulate the procedures using a virtual environment before they cut the real patients.

 7. Roche’s Accu-Chek Digital Twin for Smart Diabetes Management

-This approach has improved patient adherence to treatment and reduced the risk of complications associated with diabetes, such as cardiovascular disease.
+This practice has enhanced compliance with treatment by the patients and minimized the threat of complications caused by diabetes, such as cardiovascular disease.

 Advantages of Digital Twins Technology in Healthcare